 A summary of improvements in the various parameters of the School are as follows:-

-The students also participated in extracurricular activities like – Seminars, Lectures, quiz competitions, debate competitions, group discussions, writing competitions, personality development classes, English speaking classes, adventure/training camps, sports camps, cultural events etc.
+The students also participate in extracurricular activities like – Seminars, Lectures, quiz competitions, debate competitions, group discussions, writing competitions, personality development classes, English speaking classes, adventure/training camps, sports camps, cultural events etc.

-4. Diploma Courses for 10th / 12th pass students enabling them to get employment.
-So far, six batches have been completed where 463 students passed out the Certificate Course.
-All students upto 5th batch were placed in employment.
+3. Diploma Courses for 10th / 12th pass students enabling them to get employment.
+So far, six batches have been completed where 426 students passed out the Certificate Course.
+All students have either been placed in employment and they are self-employed.

 The Company has adopted a village in which it has contributed to its all-round development by providing potable drinking water, making the village open defecation free, starting a Dispensary, Street Lighting, renovation of Community Center and various other jobs in its two schools.